anvil-verifier/anvil/README.md

 You will reuse the CloudLab machine as in the [Kick-the-tires Instructions](#running-workloads-of-one-controller-15-compute-hours--5-human-minutes).

-We suggest you use `tmux` as the command will take hours.
+We suggest you use `tmux` when running on remote machines as the command will take hours.

 In the path `~/workdir/acto/` inside your CloudLab machine, run
 ```bash